fadeoutsoftware/WASDI/docs/PythonLandsatTutorial.rst

 Now that the core of our processor is done, lets make it a little bit more WASDI-integrated.
 We want to give some feedback to the user while the app is runnig and we do this using:

-wasdi.wasdiLog: locally just a print, when on the server, it sends the logs to the web user interface wasdi.updateProgressPerc: when on the server, updates the progress bar of the processor wasdi.setPayload: allows to save a user-defined object associated to the processor run
+wasdi.wasdiLog: locally just a print to console, when on the server, it sends the logs to the web user interface wasdi.updateProgressPerc: when on the server, updates the progress bar of the processor wasdi.setPayload: allows to save a user-defined object associated to the processor run